 Clause 17.11: sick leave - workers compensation

-17.11.1 Pending the determination of an employee’s workers compensation claim and on production of an acceptable medical certificate, the Secretary shall grant sick leave on full pay for which the employee is eligible, followed, if necessary, by sick leave without pay or, at the employee’s election, by accrued recreation leave or extended leave.
+17.11.1 Pending the determination of an employee’s workers compensation claim and on production of an acceptable medical certificate, the Secretary must grant sick leave on full pay for which the employee is eligible, followed, if necessary, by sick leave without pay or, at the employee’s election, by accrued recreation leave or extended leave.

-17.11.2 If liability for the workers compensation claim is accepted, then an equivalent period of any sick leave taken by the employee pending acceptance of the claim shall be restored to the credit of the employee.
+17.11.2 If liability for the workers compensation claim is accepted, then an equivalent period of any sick leave taken by the employee pending acceptance of the claim must be restored to the credit of the employee.

 17.11.3 A permanent or long-term temporary employee who continues to receive compensation after the completion of the period of 26 weeks referred to in section 36 of the Workers Compensation Act 1987 may use any accrued and untaken sick leave to make up the difference between the amount of compensation payable under that Act and the employee's ordinary rate of pay.
-Sick leave utilised in this way shall be debited against the employee.
+Sick leave utilised in this way is debited against the employee.

 17.11.4 Before approving the use of sick leave in this subclause, the Department must be satisfied that the staff member is complying with the obligations imposed by the Workplace Injury Management and Workers Compensation Act 1998 which requires that the staff member must: